fake-useragent/fake-useragent/README.md

 ### Usage

-Simple usage example, see below for more examples:
+Simple usage examples below, see also next chapters in this readme for more advanced usages:

 ```py
 from fake_useragent import UserAgent